-Phalaenopsis are one of the easiest orchids to grow in the home.
-Your Phalaenopsis finished blooming and you cut back the flower spike in an attempt to induce the development of a fresh spike.
-You begin to notice new growth and then you are surprised to see what appears to be leaves forming.
-What are these little leaves growing from my phalaenopsis flower spike?
+Phalaenopsis is one of the easiest orchids to grow in the home.
+If your phalaenopsis finished blooming, you can cut back the flower spike in an attempt to induce the development of a fresh stalk.
+You may eventually notice new growth that appears to be leaves forming—these tiny plantlets are called keikis.

 Keikis can be used to propagate phalaenopsis orchids.
-When your Keiki has developed several leaves and roots approximately 2-3 inches in length, you can remove the plantlet from the parent orchid.
-Removing a Keiki from its mother too early can cause the fragile baby to die off.
+When your keiki has developed several leaves and roots approximately 2 to 3 inches in length, you can remove the plantlet from the parent orchid.
+Removing a keiki from its mother too early can cause the fragile baby to die off.

 Any time there is an open wound on your orchid, it should be treated to prevent fungal infections.
-You can apply cinnamon, a natural fungicide, to the cuts on both the mother plant and Keiki to ward off future problems.
+You can apply cinnamon, which is a natural fungicide, to the cuts on both the mother plant and keiki to ward off future problems.

-With the proper care, your Keiki should flower between 2 to 3 years of age.
+With the proper care, your Keiki should flower between two to three years of age.

-The spontaneous appearance of Keikis is not always a good sign.
-Some stressed plants will produce them in an effort to self-perpetuate.
-Sometimes an orchid will put off a Keiki as a way of continuing its legacy if it fears that death is in the future.
+The spontaneous appearance of keikis is not always a good sign.
+Some stressed plants will produce them in an effort of self-preservation.
+Sometimes an orchid will put off a keiki as a way of continuing its legacy if it fears that death is in the future.
 Keiki production should not instill panic but should act as a reminder to constantly monitor the health and happiness of your original plant.